bbauska/IllinoisTech-Fundamentals-WebDev/readme.md

 <p align="center" width="100%">
 <img src="./images/image001.jpeg?raw=true"
   style="width:2.0in"
-  title="Illinois Institute of Technology - Innovation Toront" alt="Illinois Institute of Technology - Innovation Toront." />
+  title="Illinois Institute of Technology - Innovation Toronto" alt="Illinois Institute of Technology - Innovation Toronto." />
 </p>
 <!--  style="width:20%;" -->

 **9 week course, 134 hours (approx) to complete.**

-This course is part of the Bachelor of Information Technology program from Illinois Tech.
-If you are admitted and enroll in the degree program, your coursework can count toward your degree learning and your progress can transfer with you.
+<p>This course is part of the Bachelor of Information Technology program from Illinois Tech.
+If you
+are admitted and enroll in the degree program, your coursework can count toward your degree learning and your progress can transfer with you.</p>

-**Syllabus**
+<h2><a href=#syllabus">Syllabus</a></h2>

-**Week 1: Internet Structures and an Introduction to HTML**
+<h3>Week 1: Internet Structures and an Introduction to HTML</h3>

 Welcome to Fundamentals of Web Development!
 This course will cover the creation of Web pages and sites using HTML, CSS, Javascript, jQuery, and